Charlie-BrownGT/Charlie-BrownGT.github.io/bio.md

 ### Initial Studies

 I completed my initial University studies with an MPhys in Physics, at Swansea University, where my thesis was titled ‘String Theory, Holography and Confinement in Quantum Chromodynamics’.
 This project helped to develop an understanding of String Theory, the Holographic Principle, Quantum Chromodynamics and their application when modelling strongly interacting particles.
-Overall this project used several multidimensional mathematical models to produce scaling factors, reflecting the interactions between these aforementioned particles.
-The manner with which these interactions scaled was subsequently compared to experimental observation, with an aim of iterating closer to nature.
+Overall this used several multidimensional mathematical models to produce scaling factors, reflecting the interactions between these aforementioned particles.
+The manner with which these interactions scaled was subsequently compared to experimental observation.

 ---